sillero/mpa/README.md

 Nós não apenas refinamos o Persona, como também o melhoramos consideravelmente desde a primeira vez que [o introduzimos][3].
 Durante os últimos meses nós:

 * [Completely refreshed our brand][4], changing from the "BrowserID" codename to "Persona."
-* [Completamente atualizamos nossa marca][4], mudando de codinome "BrowserID" para "Persona."
+* [Atualizamos completamente nossa marca][4], mudando de codinome "BrowserID" para "Persona."
 * Developed an [entirely new (and better) API][5].
 * Desenvolvemos um [API inteiramente nova (e melhor)][5].
 * Streamlined the [first-time user experience][6].
 * Agilizamos a [primeira experiência do usuário][6].
 * Added support for [showing your site's name and logo][7] in the login dialog.
-* Adicionaos suporte para [mostrar o nome e logo do seu site][7] durante o dialog de login.
+* Adicionamos suporte para [mostrar o nome e logo do seu site][7] durante o dialog de login.
 * Enhanced the login dialog to optionally [include links to your site's terms of service and privacy policy][8].
 * Melhoramos o dialog de login para opcionalmente [incluir links para os termos de serviço e política de privacidade do seu site][8].

 These changes have been well received and we're [seeing Persona gain traction][9] outside of Mozilla.
 If you are a developer, now is the time to try Persona out.
 Persona is an [open source project][10] and we gladly welcome input and collaboration from the broader community via our [mailing list][11] or our [IRC channel][12] (#identity on irc.mozilla.org).

 Essas mudanças foram bem recebidas e estamos [vendo o Persona ganhar tração][9] fora da Mozilla.
 Se você é um desenvolvedor, agora é a hora de testar o Persona.
-O Persona é um [projeto open source][10] e recebemos com prazer respostas e colaborações da comunidade em geral através de nossa [lista de e-mail][11] ou de nosso [canal de IRC][12] (#identity em irc.mozilla.org).
+O Persona é um [projeto open source][10] e recebemos com prazer questionamentos e colaborações da comunidade em geral através de nossa [lista de e-mail][11] ou de nosso [canal de IRC][12] (#identity em irc.mozilla.org).

 This is the first of many beta releases, and we have some fantastic things planned for the future.